joestrusz/Discord-Blockchain-Bot/README.md

 ## Installation
 1. Decide where you want to store the files.
 For all of my examples I use `/storage` in the root filesystem.
-If you use a different location, replace the the lines below with that location.
 2. Login as root, and create our storage location: `mkdir /storage` and now change to that location with: `cd /storage`
 3. Checkout this repository with: `git clone --recursive https://github.com/joestrusz/discord-blockchain-bot.git`
 4. Now, change into our newly check out source directory with: `cd /storage/discord-blockchain-bot`